Close

 Improving Your Pace

-Time Trials are a good test of skill and a great way to measure your progress.
+Time Trials are a good test of skill and a great way to measure your progress no matter whether you’re driving GT3 cars in GT7 or enjoying the GR1s and GR4s.
 Gran Turismo gives plenty of targets to set as your current goal and several tools to help you reach it.

 The first thing we advise you to do is set your Multi-Functional Display to the lap and sector times display.
 It will show you your sector times, the gap compared to your best ones, and your optimal lap time.
 This will give you good references and help you when you’re hesitant about different lines.